HyPER-GAN: Hybrid Patch-Based Image-to-Image Translation for Real-Time Photorealism Enhancement in Game Engines: HyPER-GAN

 \subsection{Photorealism Enhancement}

 During the photorealism enhancement phase, HyPER-GAN operates as a standalone feed-forward network.
-In detail, the FAISS index and $D$ are discarded, and given a synthetic input image $x$, the $G$ directly produces the photorealism-enhanced output $\hat{X}$.
-HyPER-GAN does not require any additional input, such as G-Buffers or semantic segmentation maps that are typically required by robust unpaired Im2Im translation networks \citep{epe, 10458434}, and therefore can be easily applied to any pre-existing synthetic dataset or output of a video game or simulator (see Appendix \ref{appendix2}).
+In detail, the FAISS index and $D$ are discarded, and given a rendered input image $x$, the $G$ directly produces the photorealism-enhanced output $\hat{X}$.
+HyPER-GAN does not require any additional input, such as G-Buffers or semantic segmentation ground truth annotations that are typically expected by robust unpaired Im2Im translation networks \cite{epe, 10458434}, and therefore can be easily integrated into the rendering pipelines of game engines as a post-processing filter.
+In particular, for the UE5 game engine since version 5.4 and above, the engine natively supports running neural rendering models using the Open Neural Network Exchange (ONNX) format by enabling the \textbf{Neural Rendering} plugin\footnote{\url{https://dev.epicgames.com/documentation/unreal-engine/neural-post-processing-in-unreal-engine}}.
+Therefore, HyPER-GAN, considering that it also does not require additional inputs such as G-Buffers, can be easily integrated.
+In detail, in Figure \ref{fig:setup}, the exact preprocessing (input) and post-processing (output) steps that should be applied for HyPER-GAN inside the post-processing material of UE5 are provided.